boardev/front-end-notes/JSQuestions.md

 iframe.src = url
 iframe.style.display = "none"

-// 需要等 iframe 加载完成才打印
-// 不能 remove iframe，否则打印不了
-iframe.onload = () => {
+// You need to wait until the iframe is loaded before printing, cannot remove the iframe, otherwise it will not print. iframe.onload = () => {
   iframe.contentWindow.print()
   iframe.onload = null